Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

             *NOTE:* This only allows you to create private endpoints, not set up the private network as part of the deployment.
 Users are responsible for setting up their own private networks.
 Make sure all resources are deployed under the same subscription and same resource group.
         - Some important considerations when using an existing FHIR service instance:
             - The FHIR server instance and SMART on FHIR resources are expected to be deployed in the same resource group, so enter the same resource group name in the `existingResourceGroupName` parameter.

+> [!IMPORTANT]
+> If you are using an existing FHIR server, please note that while deployment the FHIR server Audience URL has changed to the new Application Registration ID URL.
+If you have downstream apps that were using the previous FHIR server Audience URL, you will need to update those to point to the new URL.

+*NOTE:* This will take around 15 minutes to deploy.
+You can continue the setup below after deployment.
 1. Add fhirUser claim to your test users.
 You will need to add the `fhirUser` claim to each of your test user accounts.
 For the patient test user, the `fhirUser` needs to be `<Complete Fhir Url>/Patient/PatientA` to collaborate with the sample data.
 For the practitioner test user, the `fhirUser` needs to be `<Complete Fhir Url>/Practitioner/PractitionerC1`.

    Changing an Microsoft Graph directory extensions is done through API requests to Microsoft Graph.
 You can use the command below to set the `fhirUser` claim via a helper script for your patient test user.
 You will just need the `object id` of your patient test user.
 In a production scenario, you would integrate this into your user registration process.